-Construction
+Lanelands Shawl Construction

 The Lanelands Shawl is knit from end to end, starting with the contrasting lace and cable bands which are worked using the intarsia technique.
 As the bands progress and the full pattern is established, the bands split to reveal the 2-colour garter stitch centre panel.
-From this point and until the bands join again, the shawl is worked it sets of 4 short rows.
+From this point and until the bands join again, the shawl is worked in sets of 4 short rows.
 2 rows are worked across the lace band and garter stitch panel and then 2 more rows are worked on the lace band only.

-Once the 4 short rows have been worked one side, the stitches are then slid from one end of the circular needle to the other and 4 short rows are worked on the other side in the contrasting colour.
+Once the 4 short rows have been worked on one side, the stitches are then slid from one end of the circular needle to the other and 4 short rows are worked on the other side in the contrasting colour.

 When the full width of the shawl has been reached, additional short rows are worked at the centre front to allow the lace band to navigate the curve of the shawl.
 The garter panel stitches are then decreased until the bands meet again.
 Finally, the shawl is finished as it started, using intarsia until all stitches have been decreased.